markusdumke/reinforcelearn/README.md

 # reinforcelearn
-Reinforcement Learning in R. Still under construction!
+Reinforcement Learning in R. Work in progress!

 ### Installation